 3 Crucial Elements Your Job Ads May Be Missing

-In a recent webinar on fixing the labor problem, Jack Jostes took us through his framework of what works when it comes to hiring.
+In our webinar on fixing the labor problem, Jack Jostes took us through his framework of what works when it comes to hiring.
 This framework is based on his experience working with dozens of landscaping clients all over the country to develop their employer brand and build a robust careers page.
 In doing that work, Jack gained a really solid understanding of the reasons why landscaping employees quit their jobs.

 Below, we’ll cover the three crucial elements that Jack says your job ads need if you want to attract and hire the right people for your company.